Fox 2.5 Factory Series vs 2.5 Performance Series Coilovers

 Summary

-Fox 2.5 Performance Series coilovers use industry standard parts, and a lower performance piston to deliver exceptional value for recreational users.
-Extreme off-roaders, racers and anyone with in corrosive environments should use the Fox 2.5 Factory Series coilovers.
+Fox 2.5 Performance Series coilovers use industry-standard parts and a lower-performance piston, offering exceptional value for recreational users.
+However, for extreme off-roaders, racers, or those operating in corrosive environments, the Fox 2.5 Factory Series coilovers are the better choice due to their enhanced durability and performance.

 Related Products